emacs-lsp/lsp-mode/docs/page/adding-new-language.md

                   :activation-fn (lsp-activate-on "python")
                   :server-id 'pyls))
 ```

+`lsp-mode` is using `lsp-language-id-configuration` to determine what is the
+buffer language.
+When the `major-mode` is not sufficient to determine the
+language (e.g. `web-mode` is used for `javascript` and for `html`) you can put
+regex.

 If the language server supports environment variables to control
 additional behavior, you can register that by using the